|Commercial Workforce Credentialing Council|

 About the Council

-The National Institute of Building Sciences (Institute) and the U.S. Department of Energy (DOE) are working to develop voluntary national guidelines, known as the Better Buildings Workforce Guidelines, to improve the quality and consistency of commercial building workforce credentials.
-The Institute established the Commercial Workforce Credentialing Council to lead development of those guidelines.
+The National Institute of Building Sciences (Institute) and the U.S. Department of Energy (DOE) have developed voluntary national guidelines, known as the Better Buildings Workforce Guidelines (BBWG), to improve the quality and consistency of commercial building workforce credentials.
+The Institute established the Commercial Workforce Credentialing Council (CWCC) to lead development of those guidelines.

 Should you have any additional questions about the Commercial Workforce Credentialing Council, please contact:

-For more information on the Guidelines, visit DOE Better Buildings Workforce Guidelines.
+For more information on the BBWG program, visit DOE Better Buildings Workforce Guidelines.